Around the UK

 Each country can set its own climate change targets, policies and measures, supplementing action under the 2008 UK Climate Change Act and UK-wide legislation on, for example, energy.
 In some cases, the devolved administrations are more ambitious than the UK as a whole:

-- Northern Ireland is targeting 35% lower emissions by 2025 under its Greenhouse Gas Action Plan, and is developing plans for its own Climate Change Act
+- Northern Ireland is targeting 35% lower emissions by 2025 under its Greenhouse Gas Action Plan, and is developing plans for its own Climate Change Act but is some way behind the other devolved nations

 Across the administrations